 It is easier to find the sizes of the intersections of the three rhombi making up each hexagon than it is to find the sizes of their unions.
-Whenever this situation occurs, the PIE is likely to work well.
+Whenever intersections are easier to think about than unions, the PIE is likely to work well.